Sleepytale Logo

 She still bumped one, because habits do not change in a minute.

-She patted it, said, I am sorry, and gave it a sprig of lavender that smelled like bedtime.
+She patted it, said I am sorry, and gave it a sprig of lavender that smelled like bedtime.

 She tucked herself into her cozy blanket with petal patterns.

-She lined her windowsill with three daisies, one for the day that had been, one for the tomorrow that would come, and one for the middle, which is right now, the best time to smile.
+One for the day that had been.
+One for the tomorrow that would come.
+One for right now, the best time to smile.

 Tico snored from the oak tree.